GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improvements in the close-encounter integration and high-resolution simulations

 \subsection{The Bulirsch-Stoer direct integration kernels}

-in GENGA close encounters are integrated with a Bulirsch-Stoer method.
-All particles in a given close encounter group need to be integrated synchronously.
-To achieve a good performance it is necessary to always use the fastest available memory on the GPU\footnote{GPUs contain different memory types with different sizes and access speeds.
+in GENGA, close-encounters are integrated with a Bulirsch-Stoer method.
+All particles in a given close-encounter group need to be integrated synchronously.
+To achieve a good performance, it is necessary to always use the fastest available memory on the GPU\footnote{GPUs contain different memory types with different sizes and access speeds.
 The fastest and most limited are the local registers, followed by the shared memory.
 The largest and slowest memory type is the global memory.
-Differences in access times between these memory types can easily be a factor of 100 or more. \\ The CUDA programming model is organized in threads, warps, thread blocks and grids.
-The smallest units are the threads, they can be executed in parallel by the CUDA cores.
+Differences in access times between these memory types can easily be a factor of 100 or more. \\ The CUDA programming model is organized in threads, warps, thread blocks, and grids.
+The smallest units are the threads; they can be executed in parallel by the CUDA cores.
 A collection of 32 (or 64) consecutive threads is called a warp.
 All threads in a warp must perform the same operation.
 They can communicate via warp shuffle functions with registers or via shared memory.
 A thread block can contain up to 1024 threads.
-Threads in a thread block can communicate via shared memory, they can not communicate with threads in other thread blocks.
+Threads in a thread block can communicate via shared memory, they cannot communicate with threads in other thread blocks.
 Communication between thread blocks is only possible via the CPU and different kernel calls and by using global memory.}.
-While small close encounter groups can be integrated within a single thread block and benefit from fast shared memory, larger groups must be distributed across multiple thread blocks and are more affected by a slower global memory access and kernel overhead time.
-Depending on the close encounter group size $n$, different parallelization methods are needed.
-In the following, we describe four different methods to cover the range from $n=2$ to $n \gg 1000$.
-The table \ref{tab:BS} summarizes the used parameters.
-GENGA sorts all close encounter pairs into independent groups, which can be integrated in parallel.
+While small close-encounter groups can be integrated within a single thread block and benefit from fast shared memory, larger groups must be distributed across multiple thread blocks and are more affected by a slower global memory access and kernel overhead time.
+Depending on the close-encounter group size $n$, different parallelization methods are needed.
+In the following, we describe four different methods to cover the range from $n=2$ to $n \gg 1000$ and summarize the parallelization parameters used in Table \ref{tab:BS}.
+GENGA sorts all close-encounter pairs into independent groups, which can be integrated in parallel.
 Different groups of the same size can be easily launched in parallel by using multiple thread blocks.
 To launch different versions of the kernels, different CUDA streams can be used \footnote{A CUDA stream is a sequence of GPU operations, e.g. kernel calls or memory transfers.
 Different CUDA streams can be executed concurrently in parallel}.
-The table \ref{tab:BS} indicates the stream index, the number of threads per thread block and the number of thread blocks per close encounter group of the different Bulirsch-Stoer kernel implementations.
+Table \ref{tab:BS} indicates the stream index, the number of threads per thread block and the number of thread blocks per close-encounter group of the different Bulirsch-Stoer kernel implementations.